spatialos/gdk-for-unity/docs/content/mobile/android/cloud-deploy.md

 ## Connecting your Android device or emulator to a cloud deployment

+1. Enable USB debugging on your mobile device.
+See the [Android developer documentation](https://developer.android.com/studio/debug/dev-options#enable) for guidance.
 1. [Start your Android Emulator in Android Studio](https://developer.android.com/studio/run/managing-avds) or connect your Android device to your development computer.

     > If you start an emulator, ensure you choose the same CPU architecture for your virtual machine as your development computer.
 Using a different architecture might affect the performance of your emulator.